5 reasons why you should integrate your ERP with a PPM software

 ERPs (Enterprise Resource Planning systems) are the widest and most complex category of business software.
-As they are dedicated to all kinds of resources management, they must coexist with other business solutions which are more dedicated to business, such as PPM systems.
-In this article, we provide the keys regarding the limits of each tool and tips for a successful integration.
+Because they are dedicated to managing all kinds of resources, they need to coexist with more specialized business solutions, such as PPM (Project Portfolio Management) systems.
+In this article, we share the rules of engagement between both tools and the tips for a successful integration.

 Why ERP and PPM should coexist: a common story

-A great ticketing agency hires a business controller to carry out an evaluation of the company’s internal processes.
-Its mission is to suggest improvements oriented to solving data discrepancy problems which currently exist between the finance department and commercial divisions.
-These matters are having important political repercussions because they affect sensitive issues such as the calculation of bonus at the end of the year.
+A large ticketing agency hires a business controller to carry out an evaluation of the company’s internal processes.
+The mission is to suggest improvements oriented to solving data discrepancies between the finance department and the commercial divisions.
+These matters carry political weight because they affect sensitive issues such as the year-end bonus calculation.

-From the first moment, the expert supposes that the problem is within the business software that the company is using.
-Or, in other words, within the incoordination between the different management tools that have been adopted in different areas of the company, in which the CIOs figure doesn’t exist.
+From the first moment, the expert suspects that the problem lies within the business software the company is using, or more precisely, in the lack of coordination between the different management tools adopted in each area of the company, in an organization where a clear CIO role does not exist.

 An ERP with duplicated information is a bad ERP

-Our business controller discovers that no one has taken the effort to define information flows between ERP (a kind of a feral version of SAP) and the company’s project portfolio management system.
-The consequence is that there are parallel processes with divergent results whose origin is difficult to estimate.
-Basically, the ERP doesn’t get to capture the complexity of a project’s cost structure in which there are cost estimates, real bills, calculated costs of internal and external hours, reported and accepted…
+Our business controller discovers that no one has bothered to define the information flows between the ERP (a heavily customized version of SAP) and the company’s project portfolio management system.
+The consequence is a set of parallel processes with divergent results whose origin is difficult to trace.
+The ERP simply does not capture the complexity of a project’s cost structure, where cost estimates, real invoices, calculated costs of internal and external hours, reported and approved hours all coexist.

-From that moment on, a decision is taken: PPM system, oriented to business generation, should be the entry point for all the information related to the organization’s projects, so that PPM project’s financial data “rules” over ERP and disagreements can be eliminated.
+From that moment on, a decision is taken: the PPM system, oriented to business generation, should be the entry point for all the information related to the organization’s projects, so that the PPM’s project financial data rules over the ERP and disagreements can be eliminated.

-This example is typical within ERP integration and project management software.
-Generally, it is advisable to give autonomy to PPM system in order to support the projects’ activity solvency.
+This example is typical of any ERP and project management software integration.
+Generally, it is advisable to give the PPM system enough autonomy to support the operational solvency of the projects.

-5 keys to ERP’s successful integration with a PPM system
+5 keys to a successful ERP integration with a PPM system

-Even though each company will have different use cases and specific necessities, there are some clear recommendations for the successful integration of ERP with a PPM system.
+Even though every company will have different use cases and specific needs, there are a few clear recommendations for a successful integration of an ERP with a PPM system.

 - Let each system do its job.
-Data integration must be limited to what it is strictly operative. it is not advisable to design an integration which turns out to be an even greater complexity.
-On the other hand, orient yourself by three basic goals: avoid work duplication, avoid data divergence and promote transparency.
+Data integration must be limited to what is strictly operational.
+It is not advisable to design an integration that ends up generating even greater complexity.
+Aim for three basic goals: avoid duplicated work, avoid data divergence, and promote transparency.

-- Share the necessary information.
-In a corporate environment, there cannot be black boxes.
-But we aware about the amount of information you share: when transparency is perfect, informative noise can be very loud with a very high productivity cost.
-That is why it is often advised not to send ERP more project data than the strictly necessary to carry out administrative and financial control tasks.
+- Share only the necessary information.
+In a corporate environment there cannot be black boxes, but be careful about the volume of information you share.
+When transparency is perfect, the informative noise can be very loud, with a very high productivity cost.
+That is why it is often advised to send the ERP only the project data strictly required for administrative and financial control tasks.

 - Choose a flexible PPM.
-Many PPM systems only send aggregated information about project costs, hindering project costs allocation to different items.
-By contrast, ITM Platform can send information with the desired granularity thanks to its open API (see documentation).
+Many PPM systems only send aggregated information about project costs, which makes it hard to allocate those costs to specific items.
+ITM Platform, by contrast, can send information with the granularity you need thanks to its open REST API and to standard and custom extensions that react to events (a status change, a purchase update) and trigger actions in your ERP, CRM, or any other application.

-- Don’t slave away your project managers by forcing them to adopt the projects’ module of you ERP.
-As you can see down below, the best way to integrate ERP and PPM is by letting ERP be in charge of the administration and PPM face all the complexity and the flexibility that a project demands.
+- Do not slave away your project managers by forcing them to adopt the projects’ module of your ERP.
+The best way to integrate ERP and PPM is to let the ERP handle administration and the PPM handle the complexity and the flexibility a project demands.

-- Encourage collaboration around projects and the standardization within ERP.
-Apart from data integration, every technological integration process must face human and change management components.
-Designed procedures must leave enough operating space for project experts, taking advantage of communication and team cooperation systems, which sets out the PPM solution.
-On the other hand, ERP usually keeps to much stricter, standardized and mandatory procedures.
+- Encourage collaboration around projects and standardization within the ERP.
+Beyond data integration, every technological integration must address human and change management.
+The procedures you design must leave enough operating room for project experts, taking advantage of the communication and team collaboration features of the PPM.
+The ERP, on the other hand, usually enforces stricter, standardized, and mandatory procedures.

-What sections of a project are covered by ERP?
+What sections of a project are covered by the ERP?

-When analyzing information systems and data flows in which a business environment is based, it is essential to know in advance what the connected areas are and possible overlaps between different platforms.
+When you map the information systems and the data flows that support a business environment, it is essential to know in advance which areas are connected and where the platforms may overlap.

-There are 4 points in which ERP administrative control layer comes into contact with projects:
+There are four points where the ERP’s administrative control layer touches projects:

 - Costs